phw/peek/README.md

 software.
 In the end the GIF format is not well suited for doing large animations with a lot of changes and colors.
 For best results:

-- Use a low frame rate.
-15fps seems to work quite well.
+- Use a lower frame rate.
+10fps is the default and works well, but in many cases you can even get good results with lower framerates.
 - Avoid too much change.
 If there is heavy animation the frames will differ a lot.
+- Record small areas or use the downsample option to scale the image.
+The GIF file format is not well suited for high resolution or full screen recording.
 - Avoid too many colors, since GIF is limited to a 256 color palette.
 This one is not so much about file size but more about visual quality.